Loading...

 **Price:** Social Blade is free.
 TubeAnalytics is $19/month.

 **Bottom line:** Use Social Blade for quick public checks.
-Use TubeAnalytics for deep analytics on your own channel.
+Use TubeAnalytics for deep analytics on your own channel. ## Decision Matrix

-- Social Blade uses average CPM rates applied to public view counts.
+- How accurate are Social Blade's revenue estimates?
+Social Blade uses average CPM rates applied to public view counts.
 It shows wide ranges because CPM varies by niche.
 Finance creators may earn $15–$30 CPM.
 Gaming creators may earn $2–$4 CPM.
 Social Blade cannot tell the difference.
 Estimates can be off by 10× or more.
-TubeAnalytics shows your actual CPM and RPM from YouTube.
+TubeAnalytics shows your actual CPM and RPM from YouTube. - Can Social Blade see my private YouTube analytics?
+No. Social Blade only reads public data: subscriber counts and view counts.
+Watch time, retention, CTR, demographics, and revenue are private.
+YouTube only shares these through an API.
+TubeAnalytics connects to your channel and shows real data.

 TubeAnalytics vs VidIQ